 Remains of identity

 As a result of war, genocide, crimes against humanity and international law the disappearance of approximately 30,000 people in Bosnia and Herzegovina has been documented.
-Two thousand fifteen marks the twenty years since the Srebrenica massacre.
+Two thousand fifteen marks the twenty years since the Srebrenica genocide.
 In the period of few days in July 1995, at least 8,300 Bosnian Muslims were assassinated in a shooting range or mercilessly killed.
 Men and boys were systematically massacred and buried in mass graves.
 All of these atrocities occurred while the victims were under the protection of UN peacekeeping forces.

 Of more than 30,000 missing persons in Bosnia and Herzegovina, nearly 23,000 have been found – the largest number of recovered and identified missing persons following an armed conflict anywhere in the world.
 Progress has been made, but it is important not to stop the process of searching for more those 8,000 still missing to provide closure for their families and allow them to bury their loved ones with dignity.